stefandmn/Clue/README.md

 To install **Clue**  you need to download the installer image from [amsd.go.ro/clue](https://amsd.go.ro/clue), choosing the right image file corresponding to your RPi device version, write it on the SD (or min SD) card, and connect RPi device through LAN port to your local network.
-The installer doesn't require human interaction and it will finish the installation process in 1-2 minutes (depending by your RPi version).
+The installer doesn't require human interaction, and it will finish the installation process in 1-2 minutes (depending by your RPi version).

 After installation **Clue** will boot loading automatically _Kodi_ media center with a